-Want to renew an item you have borrowed?
+Check out our Want to renew an item you have borrowed?
 When returning an item you can ask for other items out to be renewed.
 When not in the library you have the following options:

 • Renew items online through our Catalogue, provided you have collected your four-digit PIN (personal identification number) at any of our libraries.

 • Speak directly to a member of staff by telephone at 021 4924950, but please remember that items cannot be renewed by leaving a voicemail message.

 Monday to Saturday 10.00 a.m. - 5.30 p.m.